Homogeneous spaces in tensor categories: Finer description of homogeneous spaces for

 \section{Finer description of homogeneous spaces for $\operatorname{Ver}_p$}

 We now specialize to $\mathscr{C}=\operatorname{Ver}_p$, which we assume for the remainder of this paper.
+We will give another proof of the existence of quotients in $\operatorname{Ver}_p$ by mimicking the proof for $\operatorname{sVec}$ from \cite{MT}.
 This is an important special case, since by the main theorem of \cite{CEO2}, it is the only moderate growth, incompressible tensor category (together with its tensor subcategories) that is semisimple (more generally: Frobenius exact).
 We will provide a more explicit description of homogeneous spaces using the semisimplicity of $\mathscr{C}$.
 In what follows we write $\g$ for the Lie algebra of $\GG$.